Harshini-Thiriveedhi/RPS_Game/README.md

 <br>
 ## Features
 <br>
-1.Play Rock Paper Scissors against the Computer.<br>
+1. Play Rock Paper Scissors against the Computer.<br>
-2.It has a Responsive design<br>
+2. It has a Responsive design<br>
-3.Simple and intuitive user interface is being build.<br>
+3. Simple and intuitive user interface is being build.<br>

 ## How to Play